MinnDevelopment/fxreddit/README.md

 ### Video Posts

 A video post works exactly like an image post, except for providing a video instead.
-Note that the videos are muted due to the simply being a preview provided by reddit.
+Note that the videos are muted due to limitations by reddit.

 ![video post embed][video-post-embed]